-By the middle of the 1990s, studies in health outcomes, health promotion, disease prevention and quality improvement had been added to the HFHS portfolio of research activities.
+By the middle of the 1990s, studies in health outcomes, health promotion, disease prevention and quality improvement had been added to the Henry Ford Health portfolio of research activities.
 Grant funding for research increased tremendously during the 1980s and continued to do so.
 Between 1990 and 1995, research grants doubled to $22 million in funding from sources such as the National Institutes of Health, NASA, the National Cancer Society, and the American Heart Association.
 Research programs which made major advances in the 1990s included efforts in the areas of strokes, migraines, hypertension and AIDS.
-In 1995 alone, approximately 1,500 research projects were underway at Henry Ford Health System.
+In 1995 alone, approximately 1,500 research projects were underway at Henry Ford Health.

 The '90s also marked the attainment of two milestones: HAP reached 500,000 members and HAP's HMO earned three year, full accreditation from the National Committee for Quality Assurance.
 The '90s also saw the market entry of Alliance Health and Life Insurance Company and a complete line of experience-rated products.